fullstackedorg/workspace/docs/Test/End-2-end.md

 ## Coverage

-This is cover your WebApp code.
-To this day, your Server code won't be cover by end-2-end tests.
+This covers your WebApp code.
+To this day, your Server code won't be covered by end-2-end tests.